dmbarbour/wikilon/docs/ABCRT.md

 * ZSTD(?) - real-time, streaming compression
  * very promising, but not entirely stable

+### Multi-Process Access?

+With LMDB, I have the opportunity to use a single-process or multi-process access to the database.
+Multi-process access to a database would be very convenient if I want to later develop shells, command-line interpreters, etc. to access this database in the background.
+But that isn't a use case for Wikilon.
+For now I should probably favor single-process access using a lockfile, since it's much easier (with LMDB) to go from single-process to multi-process than vice versa.

 ## Structure

 I need an *environment* bound to an underlying stowage and persistence model, e.g. via LMDB.
 The environment may also be associated with worker threads for par-seq parallelism.
 I also need *contexts* that associate an environment with a heap of memory for computations.

-Context is a contiguous region of memory, up to ~4GB enabling 32-bit addressing.
+Context is a contiguous region of memory, up to ~4GB enabling localized 32-bit addressing.
 In general, Wikilon shall produce one context to evaluate each web page.
 Contexts will generally be much smaller than the 4GB limit (e.g. 10-100MB).
 A context may interact with a lot more data than its size suggests via large value stowage.
 Stowage serves a similar role to virtual memory, but does not consume address space.

 I will want parallelism within each context, and also to minimize synchronization.
 So my current plan is to have *wikrt_cx* be a reference to the shared space, but to allow multiple such references (lightweight forks) that enables cheap motion of values between them.

+### API Thoughts

+Originally I was going for a more conventional API where values have handles outside the computation context.
+But I'm beginning to think this wasn't the best approach, that it would be better aligned with Awelon Bytecode to give each context a *single, implicit* value, a program environment that we manipulate just as we would a value within an ABC computation.
+This might be coupled with `wikrt_cx_fork()` and `wikrt_move()` or similar, such that a *context* itself serves as the value unit from perspective of the external API.

 ### Memory Management

 ABC is well suited for manual memory management due to its explicit copy and drop operators.
 This couples nicely with a preference for linear structure and 'move' semantics, with deep copies favored over aliasing.
 Linearity allows me to implement many functions (or at least their common cases) without allocation.
-And rather than GC from a root-set, I can primarily use conventional 'manual' free-lists.
-The main cost is the copy itself, which may prove expensive (when copying code in a loop, for example).

-Tracking a root set is feasible with a thin layer of indirection between API calls and internal logics.
-The advantages of tracking a root set:

-* precise destruction of values when a fork is destroyed
-* potential to duplicate the context
-* potential for compaction of data, reducing fragmentation
-* better detection of when linearity is violated

-OTOH, the indirection does cost a bit.
-And it may hinder error recovery.
-But the costs should, in theory at least, be marginal because I'll be pushing most computation to evaluation.
-We shouldn't be touching the root-set for most operations!

-Latent destruction of large structures is a viable option that could avoid unnecessary cleanup efforts when destroying contexts or large values.
-E.g. I could shift the 'values to destroy' lists into the context itself, and keep a reference to the last item in the list so I can easily append it.
-I'm not sure latent destruction is the right path to take, though it might improve performance marginally.

-*Idea:* I could switch to a register-machine concept for contexts, with each 'context' having some small finite number of root registers.
-The main advantage of doing so is that I would externalize the register-allocation issue to the client.
-OTOH, the benefit should be marginal.
-Most computations hould be handled in terms of block evaluation, not direct manipulation of the context.
+I can track a root-set or favor an implicit value per context.
+Either would allow for conventional or compacting GC if I wish for it.
+OTOH, I won't much benefit from conventional GC without introducing a bunch of synchronization work at every API call, or adding explicit enter/exit synch calls to the API - something I'd prefer to avoid.
+Explicit compaction remains feasible essentially by moving a computation to a fresh context.

+Latent destruction of larger values is a related, viable option, one that could greatly improve destroy/cleanup performance for large contexts, albeit is perhaps limited to destruction that doesn't concern itself with substructural properties (like relevance).

 ## Representations

-Memory is 8-byte aligned, giving 3 tag bits in each pointer.
+Memory will be aligned for allocation of two words.
+With 32-bit words, this gives us 3 tag bits in each pointer.
 Small numbers and a few small constants are also represented.

 * xy0 - small integers; plus or minus (2^30 - 1).
-* 991 - tagged objects (tag, data...)
+* 001 - tagged objects (tag, data...)
 * 011 - pairs (val, val)
 * 101 - pair in left
 * 111 - pair in right

 The zero address is not allocated.
 Its meaning depends on the tag bits:

-* 001 - void, invalid value
+* 001 - void, an invalid or undefined linear value
 * 011 - unit
 * 101 - unit in left (false)
 * 111 - unit in right (true, end of list)